mdn/content/files/en-us/web/api/speculation_rules_api/index.md

 The results are kept in a per-document in-memory cache.
 If you prefetch something the user doesn't navigate to, it is generally a waste of resources, although the result may populate the HTTP cache if headers allow.
 That said, the upfront cost of a prefetch is much smaller than the upfront cost of a prerender, so you are encouraged to adopt prefetching broadly, for example prefetching all of the significant pages on your site, provided they are safe to prefetch (see [Unsafe speculative loading conditions](#unsafe_speculative_loading_conditions) for more details).

-Same-site and cross-site prefetches will work, but cross-site prefetches are limited.
-For security reasons they will currently only work if the user has no cookies set for the destination site.
-In the future an opt-in will be provided via the [`Supports-Loading-Mode`](/en-US/docs/Web/HTTP/Headers/Supports-Loading-Mode) header, but this was not implemented at the time of writing.
+Same-site and cross-site prefetches will work, but cross-site prefetches are limited (see ["same-site" and "cross-site"](https://web.dev/same-site-same-origin/#same-site-cross-site) for an explanation of the difference between the two).
+For privacy reasons cross-site prefetches will currently only work if the user has no cookies set for the destination site — we don't want sites to be able to track user activity via prefetched pages (which they may never even actually visit) based on previously-set cookies.

+> **Note:** In the future an opt-in will be provided via the [`Supports-Loading-Mode`](/en-US/docs/Web/HTTP/Headers/Supports-Loading-Mode) header, but this was not implemented at the time of writing.

 For browsers that support it, speculation rules prefetch should be preferred over older prefetch mechanisms, namely [`<link rel="prefetch">`](/en-US/docs/Web/HTML/Attributes/rel/prefetch) and {{domxref("fetch()")}} with a `priority: "low"` option set on it.
 Because we know that speculation rules prefetch is for navigations, not general resource prefetching:

 - It can be used for cross-site navigations, whereas `<link rel="prefetch">` cannot.
-- It doesn't get blocked by [Cache-Control](/en-US/docs/Web/HTTP/Headers/Cache-Control) settings, whereas `<link rel="prefetch">` often does.
+- It doesn't get blocked by [Cache-Control](/en-US/docs/Web/HTTP/Headers/Cache-Control) headers, whereas `<link rel="prefetch">` often does.

 In addition, speculation rules prefetch: